EzzoHamdan/AI-Learning-Engine/README.md

 - 🏠 **Ollama Team** for making local AI accessible to everyone
 - 🎨 **Streamlit** for the amazing web app framework

+## 💝 A Note from the Creator

+This project started as a personal need - I wanted a better way to study and prepare for exams during my university years.
+After using it successfully throughout my third and fourth year, I realized it could help other students too.

+**If this tool helps you in your studies, that's all the reward I need.** Good luck with your academic journey! 🎓

-**🎓 Built for learners, by a learner.
+**🎓 Built by a student, for students.
 Transform any document into an interactive learning experience today!**

-*Made with ❤️ for educational excellence*
+*Made with ❤️ for educational success*